-That little smiley face above the A makes it a shorter A. In addition to six tones and lots of new sounds, Vietnamese also has vowel length.
-Which means you have to say this Ă shorter than a normal A. But fear not, because in Da Nang you can differentiate your A sounds be turning this one into an E. See how much easier that is?
+That little smiley face above the A makes it a short A. In addition to six tones and lots of new sounds, Vietnamese also has vowel length, which means you have to say this Ă quicker than a normal A. But fear not, because in Da Nang you can differentiate your A sounds be turning this one into an E. See how much easier that is?
 So đi thẳng (‘go straight’) becomes đi thẻng.
 And best of all, Đà Nẵng becomes Đà Nẽng.

 O becomes Ô

 This one is subtle but it’s there.
-The O with no hat is pronounced like the dog.
+The O with no hat is pronounced like ‘dog’.
 Put a hat on it, and it sounds like go*.
 Words like món (food) change to mốn.

 *Unlike Vietnamese, English doesn’t have a monopthong O sound, that is, a phoneme that is pure, single vowel sound.
 The vowel sound in ‘go’ is actually a dipthong, a combination of two vowel sounds, but it’s close for this example.